Hi! My name is Arielle. I am a singer-songwriter, guitar player, and a lover of life.

 Arielle is considered a music industry triple threat because she could enjoy an impressive career solely as a singer, songwriter or guitar player, but she has combined all three of those gifts to create a unique artistry that defies genres and borders.

-She recently opened for Gregg Allman and will travel to Los Angeles in late September as the lone female and only Nashvillian to compete in Guitar Center’s Onstage with Vince Gill contest.
+She recently opened for Gregg Allman and traveled to Los Angeles in late September as the lone female and only Nashvillian to compete in Guitar Center’s Onstage with Vince Gill contest.
 A New Jersey native who was raised in California, she has already made the cover of Guitar Player magazine and released the single “California,” which reached No. 3 on CMT Pure.
 She was also cast as a guitar player in the TV show Nashville.
 She is gaining comparisons to Karen Carpenter and Eva Cassidy for her pure voice with a four-octave range.

 Arielle has an associate’s degree from the Musician’s Institute in L.A. and studied in London’s Institute of Contemporary Music Performance.
 Queen’s Brian May created a guitar role specifically for her in the West End musical We Will Rock You.